Is Using Sauna Daily Safe For You?

 At the very least, you should wait ten minutes before taking a sauna bath after you have finished your workout.
 Some of the risks of spending too much time inside a sauna include:

-- Dehydration
+· Dehydration

-- Blood pressure
+· Blood pressure

-Benefits of Using Sauna Daily
+What are the Benefits of Using Sauna Daily?

 Improved cardiovascular health is one of the most talked-about advantages of sauna use.
 A lot of research has been done on the heart health benefits of sauna bathing, and the results are mostly good.